kofifus/New/README.md

 console.log(ColoredDiv.NumInstances()); // 2
 ## Caviets ##

+ - You need to remember to return the ctor with the public interface.
+The ctor will not be available construction ends.

  - The way the code is ATM there is not much support for inheritance, but I'm sure this can be added quite easily.
 Personally I am trying to avoid inheritance in favor of composition.

 ## Example ##